anyscale/helm-charts/kueue-preemption-demo/README.md

 # Kueue Preemption Demo (anyscale-operator namespace)

-Demonstrates **priority-based preemption** in a single Kueue `ClusterQueue`.
-A low-priority "Ray cluster" occupies the entire queue quota; submitting a high-priority one forces Kueue to **preempt** (evict) the low-priority workload.
+Demonstrates a **high-priority Anyscale job preempting a low-priority one** using [Kueue](https://kueue.sigs.k8s.io/).
+A low-priority Anyscale job is running and occupying all available quota; when a high-priority job is submitted and there is no room for it, Kueue **preempts** (evicts) the low-priority job to admit the high-priority one.
+The low-priority job's pods are deleted and it goes back to waiting in the queue.

-This folder contains **only the Kueue resources**.
-You create the Ray workloads yourself (see "Workload contract" below).
+This folder contains the Kueue resources plus the Anyscale compute config and job definitions to reproduce the scenario (see "Anyscale workload yamls" below).

 ## Workload shape